Wendelstein7/DiscordUnitCorrector/README.md

 ## Memes

 Actually, I developed this bot before I was aware of the metric memes, but now that I've noticed and now that people have brought this to my attention, a few of them belong here, don't they?
 Send me the best ones so that I can include a !memes command in the future ;)

+## Contributors
+A few people voluntarily contributed to the Unit Corrector!
+Thanks a ton to:
+* Wendelstein7
+* Ficolas2
+* MAX1234567890